-With higher rates looking like they're here to stay, credit unions must now reeducate themselves on how to manage their exposure to interest rate risk.
-But we live in unpredictable times - and the more uncertainties you face, the more certainty you need from risk management.
+With higher rates looking like they're here to stay, financial institutions must now reeducate themselves on how to manage their exposure to interest rate risk.
+But we live in unpredictable times - and the more uncertainties financial institutions face, the more certainty they need from risk management.

 When anything can happen, it's critical to know how every possible scenario could affect the balance sheet in the future - and that your firm could take the hit.
-So, in the wake of recent financial institutions closures and takeovers, new approaches to both managing current risks and testing the effects of further stresses will be key to the survival and growth of credit unions.
+So, in the wake of recent financial institutions closures and takeovers, new approaches to both managing current risks and testing the effects of further stresses will be key to survival and growth.